 The Dorito Effect

-This is where the title: Dorito Effect, comes in.
+This is where the title: Dorito Effect (affiliate link), comes in.
 Dorito’s themselves were pretty flavourless when they were introduced, which is why most people ate them with a sauce.
 Up to the point where someone found a way to flavor Doritos and make them taste like tacos.
 All of a sudden, you could easily eat an entire bag without filling up.

 The Dorito Effect can also be found in those flavorless tomatoes with ice berg lettuce and plenty dressing.
 We’re trying to cover up something flavourless to help us eat more.